How are transformations applied to function graphs?

 For : dilates/reflects vertically, dilates/reflects horizontally with reciprocal factor, shifts horizontally (right if positive), shifts vertically; the standard application order is horizontal dilation, then horizontal translation, then vertical dilation, then vertical translation.

-Sequence: vertical dilation by factor , reflection in -axis, then translation right and up.
+Sequence: a vertical dilation by factor , a reflection in the -axis (since ), then a translation right and up.

-Markers reward identifying each parameter and the direction of each transformation.
+Markers reward naming each transformation, the direction of each, and tracking the vertex.

 Related dot points